onetrickollie/Soccer_opp_board/README.md

 # Soccer_opp_board
 # Exhaustive Apporach

 The staged opponent avoidance problem is a puzzle that comes from a modified real-life scenario, where soccer players of a team maneuver through an opponent-filled field in order to find a safe passage to reach the goal post.
 For example, we could consider the Red Team trying to overcome the Blue Team.
-The field is represented by a square � × � grid with r rows and c columns.
+The field is represented by a square r × c grid with r rows and c columns.
 In this modified game, unlike in real-life, players of the opposing team are stationary, and are located in some cells.
-The Red Team starts from the top-left corner of the field, at (row, column) location (0,0), dribbles past the opponents, and aims to reach the goal post in the bottomright corner at location (r−�, � − �).
-The occupied cells are impenetrable and movements towards the goal post can only be done by moving right, from location (�,�) to (�,� + �); or down, from (�,�) to (� + �,�).
+The Red Team starts from the top-left corner of the field, at (row, column) location (0,0), dribbles past the opponents, and aims to reach the goal post in the bottomright corner at location (r−1, c−1).
+The occupied cells are impenetrable and movements towards the goal post can only be done by moving right, from location (i,j) to (i,j + 1); or down, from (i,j) to (i+1,j).
 A path may not go through an occupied cell, so the Red Team can only move to a new location, if there is no opponent at that location.

 The field can be displayed as a 2D grid, like the following: